 How to Target the Gaming and Entertainment Industry With ETFs

 While gambling is a national pastime, you don’t want to take too many gambles with your portfolio.
-All investments have risk, but if you hedge correctly and conduct thorough research you can take some of the gambling out of investing, unless of course, you are targeting the gaming, leisure, gambling and entertainment industry.
+All investments have a risk, but if you hedge correctly and conduct thorough research, you can take some of the gambling out of investing, unless of course, you are targeting the gaming, leisure, gambling and entertainment industry.

 In that case, you may want to look to gaming and leisure ETFs.
-Like all exchange traded funds, entertainment ETFs have some unique advantages over other investments, such as the way they are taxed and their convenience for industry exposure.
+Like all exchange-traded funds, entertainment ETFs have some unique advantages over other investments, such as the way they are taxed and their convenience for industry exposure.
 Not that gaming ETFs don’t have risks as well, but they may be a good fit for your investing strategy if you are looking to target the gaming and entertainment sector.

 Currently, there are two gaming ETFs on the market [one from Market Vectors (Van Eck) and one from Power Shares], but that may change over time as more ETF providers sprout their wings and enter this sector.
 But in the meantime, here are the two leisure funds for your research…

 This gaming ETF tracks the Market Vectors Global Gaming Index (ticker = MVBJKTR), which according to Van Eck is a "rules based, modified capitalization weighted, float adjusted index intended to give investors exposure to the overall performance of the global gaming industry."

 The Fund has been trading on the NYSE Arca since 2008 and the majority of the holdings stem from two countries: the US and China.
 Some of the other countries represented are the United Kingdom, Australia, Malaysia, Japan, South Korea, Ireland, Greece, New Zealand, Italy, Gibraltar, South Africa, Sweden and some others.